buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 The "Simple Object Access Protocol" (SOAP) is a protocol to exchange information between services in an XML encoded message [@curbera:SOAP-and-WSDL].
 It provides a way of communication between web services.
-A SOAP consists of an "envelope" that contains a "body" and an optional "header" to transfer encoded objects [@curbera:SOAP-and-WSDL].
+A SOAP message consists of an "envelope" that contains a "body" and an optional "header" to transfer encoded objects [@curbera:SOAP-and-WSDL].
-An example SOAP message from @curbera:SOAP-and-WSDL may look like this:
+An example SOAP message from @curbera:SOAP-and-WSDL looks like this:

 ```
 POST /travelservice